fedora-python/portingguide/source/core-obj-misc.rst

 In Python, functions are mutable objects that support custom attributes.
-In such cases, special attributes (ones provided or used by the Python language itself) are prefised and postfixed by double underscores.
+In such cases, special attributes (ones provided or used by the Python language itself) are prefixed and postfixed by double underscores.

 Function objects predate this convention: their built-in attributes were named with the ``func_`` prefix instead.